aliceco01/user-buy-list/README.md

 # User Buy List

-A Kubernetes based implementation of a simple purchase tracking system with event-driven architecture, advanced autoscaling, full observability, and CI/CD.
+A Kubernetes based implementation of a simple purchase tracking system.

 ## Architecture diagram